waynodiablo/Oystercard/yelp.md

 (Here, **string** and **text** are types of data that your database can store.
 Rails will interpret these terms differently depending on what type of database you use, but in principle *string* has a length limit of 255 characters whereas *text* does not.)

-If you make a mistake, you can type the above command but using `rails d` – for destroy – to remove the migrate.
+If you make a mistake, you can type the above command but using `rails d` – for destroy – to remove the migration.

 Then: